rddl-network/shamir-coordinator-service/README.md

 - POST `/send/:recipient/:amount`
 - POST `/mnemonics/:secret`

+## Prerequisits
+The creation and the recovery of the shares is done with the help of `https://github.com/trezor/python-shamir-mnemonic`.
+Therefore, the python needs to be installed and the virtual env path of the related python environment/binary needs to be defined in the configuration.

 ## Execution

 The service can be executed via the following go command without having it previously built:
 ```bash
 go run cmd/shamir-coordinator/main.go